 A special court-martial (SCM) is the criminal court proceeding reserved for misdemeanor offenses under the Uniform Code of Military Justice (UCMJ).
-A SCM will have up to three members, one third of whom may be enlisted service members if requested by requested by an accused enlisted service member.
-An accused can waive the right to have members and can request trial by a military judge.
+An SCM will have up to three members, one-third of whom may be enlisted service members if requested by an accused enlisted service member.
+An accused can waive the right to have members and can request a trial by a military judge.
 The request for trial by judge alone can be denied in the exercise of the sound discretion of the military judge.
-An accused can be found guilty by a court-martial with members only if two thirds of the members vote guilty.
+An accused can be found guilty by a court-martial with members only if two-thirds of the members vote guilty.

 RIGHT TO COUNSEL

 The accused has a right to have legal counsel detailed to represent him or her at a special court-martial; however, the accused service member may hire a civilian lawyer specializing in military defense and still use legal counsel detailed to represent the accused.
 The accused may also request that the convening authority detail individual military counsel of the accused’s choice, if reasonably available.
 “Reasonably available” is a term which precludes certain military personnel from serving as an accused’s individual military counsel.
 In the end.
 It’s entirely possible, though uncommon, for an accused to be represented by detailed military counsel, individual military counsel (if approved and reasonably available) and civilian legal counsel!

 PLEASE CONSULT A FORMER JAG ATTORNEY FOR ADVICE ON WHETHER OR NOT TO USE DETAILED MILITARY COUNSEL, INDIVIDUAL MILITARY COUNSEL AND/OR CIVILIAN COUNSEL.
 THIS IS THE MOST IMPORTANT DECISION YOU’RE FACING A SPECIAL OR GENERAL COURT-MARTIAL.